EtixLabs/game-of-code-2016/README.md

 npm install
 ```

-Then you can run the API using:
+Then build the webapp using

 ```
-npm run api
+npm run build
 ```

-And the web application using:
+Finally, launch the web application (on port 3000) using:

 ```
-npm run webapp
+npm start
 ```

 # License